Ethnic cleansing feared as Trump asks Jordan, Egypt to take Gaza residents

 “So, I would rather get involved with some of the Arab nations and build housing in a different location, where they can maybe live in peace for a change.”

+It also said Trump’s statement was “in line with the worst of the agenda of the extreme Zionist right and a continuation of the policy of denying the existence of the Palestinian people, their will and their rights” and called on Egypt and Jordan to reject his plan.

-But Abdullah Al-Arian, associate professor of history at Georgetown University in Qatar, told Al Jazeera that Israeli officials had indicated “very early on in the course of the war” to “ethnically cleanse” as much of the Palestinian territory as possible.
+Abdullah Al-Arian, associate professor of history at Georgetown University in Qatar, told Al Jazeera that the US president’s remarks “should be taken seriously in part because we have seen this specific demand being made for over the last year and a half”.

+He said the Israeli officials had indicated “very early on in the course of the war” to “ethnically cleanse” as much of the Palestinian territory as possible.

 “That plan failed for multiple reasons, one of which is that Arab leaders who were approached at that point in time simply declined to take on an additional Palestinian refugee population, in part because it was politically unviable in Egypt in particular, which was mooted as a possible destination for a mass ethnic cleansing of Palestinians from Gaza,” he said.

 Al-Arian said Palestinians themselves would not be interested in such a proposal by Trump.
-“They know all too well what it means to leave their home and what the status of Palestinian refugees has looked like for the past 70 years,” he said, adding that the US president’s remarks “should not be taken seriously”.
+“They know all too well what it means to leave their home and what the status of Palestinian refugees has looked like for the past 70 years,” he said.

 Meanwhile, far-right Israeli Finance Minister Bezalel Smotrich welcomed Trump’s idea to relocate Gaza’s residents to Egypt and Jordan.